Here’s our first episode of our Simple Skills for Self-Sufficiency Video Series: raising seeds from scratch!

 Raising seeds from scratch can be done anywhere.
 It doesn’t matter if you have a few square metres or a few acres.

 Having the skills to turn seeds into edible plants is a pretty handy thing to know.
 Whether you’re looking for a productive new hobby or wanting to increase your household resilience.

 Not only is raising seedlings at home much cheaper than buying store-raised ones, it is great fun.
-Perfect for kids.
-But also great for anyone who wants to enjoy the soul-warming act of watching life spring forth from a seed.
+And a perfect activity for kids.
+It’s also great for anyone who wants to enjoy the soul-warming act of watching life spring forth from a seed.
 It’s truly magical.